 There are chances that the candidate might totally take advantage of the informal way by getting into informal arguments, or irrelevant topics and losing the real intention of the interview process.

-Hence, sometimes unstructured interview process might not suit all candidates.
+Hence, sometimes the unstructured interview process might not suit all candidates.

 4. It might also create a negative opinion about the organization: